 Most people think that technical skills are the sole prerequisite for starting up a business.
 But nothing could be further from the truth.
 Think about it for a second.
-Let’s say you’re a gun Boat Mechanic starting your own business – what do you know about running a team of staff?
+Let’s say you’re an experienced boat mechanic starting your own business – what do you know about running a team of staff?
 Or finances?
 Or balancing overheads?
 Advertising?
 Structure and systems?
-The answer is, nothing much!
+The answer is, not much!

 Starting a business is a quantum leap in level.
 You go from doing the work, to suddenly becoming the CEO, CFO, and every other 3 letter acronym there is within a business.
 What’s your strategy?

-We’re going to be saying it until we’re blue in the face – systems, systems, systems!
 There is a reason why McDonald’s franchises are so successful.
-A new owner is given a tried and proven set of systems that covers everything from ordering produce, to training staff, balancing the books, customer service, literally an “all-inclusive”, for want of a better word “handbook” on how to run a thriving McDonald’s restaurant.
-The mother company has everything tuned to run so smoothly that they can literally hand over the keys, and so long as the franchisee does what they’ve been told to do, there should be no problems.
+A new owner is given a tried and proven set of systems that covers everything from ordering produce, to training staff, balancing the books and customer service.
+It’s literally a handbook on how to run a thriving McDonald’s restaurant.
+The mother company has everything tuned to run so smoothly that a franchise can be handed over with a guaranteed recipe for success.

 Starting a small business should be approached in the same way.
 Think of your business as a national franchise, only you’re the first cab off the rank.
 Prior planning is an absolute must unless you enjoy playing catch up.
 Systemizing everything will draw your attention away from the day-to-day operational side of things, and free up your time and effort to focus on the important part – growing the business.